scrymastic/HookNt/README.md

 - Call the original NT function via syscall
 - Allow monitoring of low-level system operations

-This provides visibility into NT API usage at the earliest stages of process execution, before higher-level Windows APIs are involved.
+This provides visibility into NT API usage at very early stages of process execution, before higher-level Windows APIs are involved.

 ## Usage